Biji-Biji-Initiative/openai-twilio-assistant/README.md

 - TypeScript support
 - ESLint and Prettier
 - Ngrok
+- Twilio CLI and Dev Phone
 - All necessary development tools

+## Using Twilio Dev Phone

+1. After starting the Dev Phone, open http://localhost:3001
+2. Log in with your Twilio credentials if prompted
+3. You'll see a phone interface where you can:
+   - Make outbound calls
+   - Receive inbound calls
+   - Test your Twilio application locally
+   - View call logs and debugging information

 ## Troubleshooting

 If port 8081 is already in use:
 1. Find the process: `lsof -i :8081`
 2. Kill the process: `kill <PID>`

+If Twilio Dev Phone doesn't start:
+1. Make sure you're logged in: `twilio login`
+2. Try reinstalling the plugin: `twilio plugins:install @twilio/plugin-dev-phone`

 For any other issues, please contact the team lead.